 Our Founder and CEO, Dean Barber, and Partner, CFP® and CPA, JoAnn Huber, have done a couple of episodes on our podcast The Guided Retirement Show.
 You can find links to their episodes below.
 They also recently did an episode on our radio show, America’s Wealth Management Show, called Taking Control of Taxes & Social Security.
 We encourage you to take give these a listen or watch to learn more about the importance of tax planning.

 All Under One Roof

-When the educational materials aren’t enough, we know it’s important to find trusted professionals to fill in the gaps.
-Our office is a one-stop-shop for retirees.
+It is important to find trusted professionals to fill in the gaps when educational materials are not enough.
+Our office is a one-stop shop for retirees.
 We aren’t your normal financial advisor business.
 Barber Financial Group has a team of financial planners, CPAs, estate attorneys, and insurance professionals all working together to maximize your retirement potential.

 Our CPAs work directly with our financial planners so that you can stop overpaying your taxes.
 They develop a plan that considers future years of taxes rather than just one year at a time.
 The plans they create make sure to leverage tax-free, tax-deferred, and taxable accounts in the most tax-advantageous ways—all with the goal of helping you achieve the retirement of your dreams.

 We understand the importance of tax planning better than most.
 Our CPAs and financial planners have been helping clients navigate the complexities of taxes in retirement for years.
 We want to help you get to and through retirement and help you pay as little taxes as possible along the way.
-If that sounds like something you’re interested in, give us a call at 913-393-1000 or fill out the form below.
+If that sounds like something you’re interested in, give us a call at (913) 393-1000 or schedule a complimentary consultation below.
 We will be in contact with you to schedule a conversation.